SAP-samples/teched2025-AI161/exercises/ex1/README-BRUNO.md

 1. Click on "1-1 Get Auth Token" and click on the arrow to the left to execute the request.
 <br>![](/exercises/ex1/images/bru01_6.png)
-This request will fethch an authentication token from the AI Core instance and store it in the environment variable TOKEN for all following requests.
+This request will fetch an authentication token from the AI Core instance and store it in the environment variable TOKEN for all following requests.
 Tokens are valid for one day.

 ## Exercise 1.2 Find Orchestration Service Deployment